The Pandoro Dome with Mandarin Cream. It’s a classic leftover dessert.

 Prepare the syrup.

-Heat the milk, meanwhile …
+Heat the milk, in the meantime …

 Continue slicing the rest of the pandoro.

-Pour half of the mandarin cream.
+Pour half of the mandarin cream

-Then extract it and remove the film.
+Then extract it and remove the cling film.

 Decorate with the second cream and mandarin segments.

-Here is the Pandoro dome with mandarin cream.
+Here is the Pandoro Dome with Mandarin Cream.

-storage and advice
+storage and tips

 Questions